BannerGames/equinoxbot/README.md

 ### 🔰 Credits 🔰
-@BannerGames - Creator and developer.
+@BannerGames - Creator and developer.\n
 @hSel3triK - Helping with some code.